Gozala/work/index.md

 #### Lunet

-Enabling symmetric systems but within the constraints of existing web platform was goal of [Lunet](./lunet) project.
+The goal of [Lunet](./lunet) project was enabling symmetric systems but within the constraints of existing web platform.
 It (ab)used range of web capabilities _([ServiceWorkers][], [Sandboxed iframe][sandoxed-iframe] and [Content Origin Policies][])_ to create a sandboxed web runtime in which applications work offline, operate on user data and are unable to track / silo users.

 It also opportunistically leveraged companion native application to use capabilities unavailable in web platform, proposing [progressive peer-to-peer web application (PPWA)](./ppwa "Progressive peer-to-peer web applications (PPWA)") architecture.
 [Read full story](./lunet)